Extending the SwiftUI DocumentGroup with more features

 }

-We can also add this convenience type to custom bar button items, to avoid having to use UIKit types in our SwiftUI code:
+We can also add this type to custom bar button items, to avoid having to use UIKit types in SwiftUI:

 public class DocumentGroupToolbarItem {